 Diet and Nutrition

 At your first visit, I will create a customized food list just for you that takes into account all aspects of your health and which of your organ systems we want to improve (thyroid, liver, central nervous system, immune system, adrenal glands etc).
 This list is a general guide to which foods would be healthiest for you and which would be least healthy.
-I’ll also give you some general suggestions for meals and a link to lots of healthy recipes on our website.
+I’ll also give you some general suggestions for meals, diet tips, recipes and there are lots of healthy recipes on our website at www.ForcesofNature.ca/Recipes.

 What is a healthy diet?